llbit/llbit.github.io/_posts/2023-09-17-declaration-chains.markdown

 categories: programming
 ---
 I made a very nice and efficient name analysis system for a compiler that I am working on.
-I will try to describe how it works in this post.
+I have not seen this method of doing name analysis before so I will try to describe how it works in this post.
 It is possible that this is a common idea that I just have not encountered before.

 In name analysis it is common to use one hash table for each name scope, but in my system I use only a single hash table and two stacks.